 Seriously, I'm not kidding!

 In another regional tournament, this time at Pinehurst, we played with a Daddy Caddy who raced from hole to hole like a Marine hitting Omaha Beach then spent long painstaking minutes physically positioning and verbally instructing line, angle and read on Every Single Shot!
 Well, maybe that "shot clock" is not such a bad idea.
 Here are some tips for being a good caddie (i.e. in addition to not over coaching).
-The USKids positive coaching alliance program is a great program for caddies that are new to junior golf.
+USKids partners with The Positive Coaching Alliance program which has some great resources for coaches and caddies alike.

-The new (2019) rules include a provision that expressly prohibits a caddie from lining up a player: the caddie is not allowed to stand on/close to extended line of play while player is taking stance.
+The 2019 rules include a provision that expressly prohibits a caddie from lining up a player: the caddie is not allowed to stand on/close to extended line of play while player is taking stance.
 Hopefully this will be enforced in junior tournaments!

 Sprinting from green to tee box is not the answer to Pace of Play in junior golf woes.
 The US Kids Golf guidelines mentioned above offer practical methods of avoiding a red card, or at least undue stress, in a junior golf tournament.
 Small practical things like walking briskly between shots and positioning your bag between the green and the next tee will save far more time than you think.